GitMirroring/gnuboot/site/docs/install/index.md

 read-write.
 You do this by setting the BUC.TS register to 1, using the `bucts` program referenced below.

-Libreboot ROM images already have the upper 64KiB bootblock copied to the lower one, so you don't have to worry about copying it yourself.
+GNU Boot ROM images already have the upper 64KiB bootblock copied to the lower one, so you don't have to worry about copying it yourself.

 If you build flashrom using the libreboot build system, there will be three